 There is an interesting phenomenon among Ordinariate Parishes and Communities.
-I believe it is a resurging interest and focus on the Mass as the source and summit of human community.
+I believe it is a resurging interest and focus on the Mass as the source and summit of the human community.

 This is quite different from the individualistic approach to Mass.
 The Individualist is focused solely on their reception of Mass, their confession, their prayers, their Sunday obligation, their experience, their spirituality, and so on.
 It is an entirely selfish approach to the great gift God has given not just to me, but to the body of Christ which I am a member.
 My dues and obligations to fellow man to love one another are quickly replaced with "my rights" under this selfish model.

-I would argue a "community" is a collection of persons that are in communion, i.e. a community is a group held together by something both deeper and larger than any of the particular persons which makes them, and is greater than their sum.
+I would argue a "community" is a collection of persons in communion, i.e. a community is a group held together by something deeper and larger than any of the particular persons which makes them, and is greater than their sum.
 They metaphysically participate in something which makes them beholden to that thing.

-In essence these activities operate off the assumption that friendship is based on consumption of things we like (books, clothes, beer), and that these friendships are held together by disclosing intimate information to people we just met five minutes ago.
-That's not friendship, that's manipulation by the leader and self-deception on the parts of the "consumers."
+In essence, these activities operate off the assumption that friendship is based on the consumption of things we like (books, clothes, beer), and that these friendships are held together by disclosing intimate information to people we just met five minutes ago.
+That's not friendship, that's manipulation by the leader and self-deception on the part of the "consumers."
 None of these are gods, so ultimately it is not in them in which I "live and move and have my being" (Acts 17:28).
 As soon as your tastes change away from trivia or burgers or whatever -- you leave that community.
 Thus you were never beholden to it, it was beholden to you, to your arbitrary preferences.
 These are therefore not communities, they are businesses.

 Why then are businesses claiming to be communities?

 The simple answer is communities started acting like businesses first.
 They blurred the line.
-In the Protestant world the leadership books, pop psychology, managerial methods, and technocratic model of efficiency became the way to generate "experiences" which the customers, I mean worshippers, enjoyed.
+In the Protestant world the leadership books, pop psychology, managerial methods, and technocratic model of efficiency became the way to generate "experiences" that the customers, I mean worshippers, enjoyed.
 This trend can be dated all the way back to the First and Second Great Awakenings in The United States.
 There we find journals of folks helping to "produce experiences" of conversion through carefully plotted moments to incite the passions toward fear, hope, love, joy, etc. The worshipper attributed it to God, but the man behind the curtain had carefully crafted the moment to manipulate their passions.
 Thus protestant communities first began acting like businesses, selling "experiences," now businesses have started to act like protestant communities in offering a sense of belonging.
 But again, we're not actually beholden to them.